sg893052/sonic-buildimage/release_documents/Command-Reference.md

 **show ip interfaces**

 This command displays the details about all the Layer3 IP interfaces in the device for which IP address has been assigned.
 This command output has been extnded to display the asscoiated VRF for each L3 interface.
 A new column has been inserted to display the associated VRF name.
 If an interface belongs to default VRF, the VRF name displayed is blank.
+Flags Column field displays any flags assosiated with the interface.
 The type of interfaces include the following.
 1) Front panel physical ports.
 2) PortChannel.